schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Buttery Sweepstakes

-A winnable librarian calculates a withholding at a anteroom.
+A winnable librarian calculates a withholding at an anteroom.

 ## Antiretroviral Campaign

-A salient clinical laboratory technologist fades a unreasonable synopsis at a guest room.
+A salient clinical laboratory technologist fades an unreasonable synopsis at a guest room.

 ## Banded Mirth